terraform-google-modules/cloud-foundation-training/01-Getting-Started/README.md

 ## Task 4.
 Create GCS Buckets

 ### Terraform Configuration
-1. In <walkthrough-editor-open-file filePath="main
-.tf">main.tf</walkthrough-editor-open-file>, uncomment the [random_id](https://www.terraform.io/docs/providers/random/r/id.html) resource block, which will generate a random character string that you can append to our bucket to help ensure uniqueness.
+1. In `main.tf`, uncomment the [random_id](https://www.terraform.io/docs/providers/random/r/id.html) resource block, which will generate a random character string that you can append to our bucket to help ensure uniqueness.

-2. In <walkthrough-editor-open-file filePath="main
-.tf">main.tf</walkthrough-editor-open-file>, uncomment and fill in the [google_storage_bucket](https://www.terraform.io/docs/providers/google/r/storage_bucket.html) that you'll create to store Terraform state.
+2. In `main.tf`, uncomment and fill in the [google_storage_bucket](https://www.terraform.io/docs/providers/google/r/storage_bucket.html) that you'll create to store Terraform state.

 *Note the use of the random_id output in our bucket name.
 We can re-use this string in other Terraform resources*.